cheidrich/Nucleus-Accumbens-Simulation/README.md

 ## How to interpret the plots
 The code displays four plots:
 1. **Input Neurons Activity (Raster Plot):** Black lines show when neurons fire (0–99).
-Irregular spacing indicates variable brain input.
-The red line marks the current time step.
+Irregular spacing indicates variable brain input
-2. **Interneurons Activity (Raster Plot):** Sparser lines (0–49) show how they inhibit MSNs.
+2. **Interneurons Activity (Raster Plot):** Sparser lines (0–49) show how they inhibit MSNs
 3. **MSNs Activity (Raster Plot):** More frequent lines (0–19) reflect the combined effect of inputs and inhibition.
-More lines suggest stronger reward responses.
+More lines suggest stronger reward responses
 4. **Input Neurons → Interneurons Activity (Heatmap):** Blue shows activity between input neurons (0–99) and interneurons (0–49).
-White (weak activity < 0.1) is neutral, while light blue areas indicate strong interactions, revealing how inputs influence inhibition.
+White (weak activity < 0.1) is neutral, while light blue areas indicate strong interactions, revealing how inputs influence inhibition

+As a disclaimer though, this code only simulates the Nucleus Accumbens on a very abstract level and a very tiny scale.